 Glass fiber filters may be referred to as permanent filters.
 These are water-resistant and can potentially be washed.
 You should be careful how you handle them as any bending or impact to the filter can break the glass fibers.
 This can create defects through which unfiltered air can pass.

 You should check with the manufacturer before washing your filter.
 Even then, because of the potential problem with ultrafine particles outlined below, I would recommend asking them specifically the following question.
-“If I wash this filter will need to impair its ability to capture particles of 20 nm?”.
+“If I wash this filter will need to impair its ability to capture particles of 3 nanometers in diameter?”.
 If they cannot answer this question, which is likely, I would recommend that it is safer to buy a new one rather than trying to wash the filter.

 Ultrafine Particles are a Particular Concern if a HEPA Filter is Cleaned

 Ideally, a HEPA filter needs to trap particles as small as 10 nm ( (nm=1/1000 of a micrometer).
 The particles less than 0.1 µm form 90-95% of the particles in the air.
 These are ultrafine particles (UFPs).
 It is also these very small particles that get so deep into our lungs that they can enter our bloodstream.
 Larger particles are less important as I deposit them in the upper airways.

 When particles are measured, we only reliably detect those particles that are 500 nm in diameter or larger with the usual particle counters.
 So any testing you see of HEPA filters assumes that what happens at 500 nm size also applies to these smaller particles.
 Obviously handling a filter in a way that does not let 500nm particles through may damage it enough to let 20 nm particles through.

 The particles are so small that even a very small amount of disturbance to a HEPA filter which could create defects in the filter is a concern.
 For this reason, I think it is better to replace HEPA filters rather than disturb them by trying to clean them.